piranna/piranna.github.io/pages/hire-me.md

-  languages for non-critical low level programming when possible, like [filesystems](projects.md#pirannafs), hardware drivers, automation, building tools... or, why not, full [operating systems](projects.md#nodeos) :-) At this moment I'm also considering `Rust` as an interesting alternative too.
+  languages for non-critical low level programming when possible, like [filesystems](projects.md#pirannafs), hardware drivers, automation, building tools... or, why not, full [operating systems](projects.md#nodeos) :-) At this moment I'm also considering `Rust` as an interesting alternative for these tasks too.
 - **UI**: CLI and terminal tools, web-based technologies, or ReactNative
 - **web frameworks**:
   - **backend**: [JAMstack](https://jamstack.org/),